arnesh2212/FoundationalModel/Task1 - Classification/readme.md

 # Task 1 -  Multi-Class Classification

-This Repositry contains trained model to detect strong lensing images with no substructure, subhalo substructure, and vortex substructure using computer vision models.
+This Repository contains trained model to detect strong lensing images with no substructure, subhalo substructure, and vortex substructure using computer vision models.
 The models were trained using Pytorch and I also experimented with pre trained imagnet weighs for faster training.

 ## Results